Jude-Y/casestudy1/README.md

 PayPal enables businesses or consumers with an email address to securely, conveniently and cost-effectively send and receive payments online.

-PayPal's competitors to name a few are, Google Wallet, Wepay, 2Checkout, Skrill, Intuit, Propay, Click2Sell, Dwolla, Venmo, Braintree, clickbank, strike.
+PayPal's competitors to name a few are Google Wallet, Wepay, 2Checkout, Skrill, Intuit, Propay, Click2Sell, Dwolla, Venmo, Braintree, clickbank, strike.

 #